-The DIDSON provided smaller estimates of Bull Trout length than those previously collected in the field (Fig. 3).
-These smaller putative Bull Trout detected were likely fish of smaller species (ie., rainbow trout), because field estimates of Bull Trout ranged from 41 - 80 cm, and the aforementioned species are also observed in the same system (Clark et al. 2016).
-Although we found that the length comparisons of Bull Trout were significantly different from each other, we do believe that the DIDSON is capable of producing accurate length estimates per the findings of other DIDSON studies (Burwen et al. 2010; Crossman et al. 2011).
-Accurate DIDSON length estimates can likely be obtained if fish are only moving in one direction (ie., upstream, downstream), and if the fish species can be easily identified based on their outline (Martignac et al. 2015).

 Activity of Bull Trout was most tightly linked with smolt migration densities when the DIDSON was deployed just upstream of the counting fence.
-Potential feeding activity of Bull Trout was significantly and positively correlated with smolt densities at Upstream Fence April 27 - 29, and close to significant at site Upstream Fence April 20 - 21.Thus, it would not be surprising if the counting fence in the present study mediates predator-prey interactions between the two species.
+Potential feeding activity of Bull Trout was significantly and positively correlated with smolt densities at Upstream Fence April 27 - 29, and close to significant at site Upstream Fence April 20 - 21.
+Thus, it would not be surprising if the counting fence in the present study mediates predator-prey interactions between the two species.
 Additionally, previous studies have found: 1) higher rates of smolt mortality at the upper reaches of Chilko Lake (near the counting fence; Furey et al. 2016a), 2) observations of large aggregations of Bull Trout at the counting fence (Clark et al. 2016), and 3) Bull Trout feeding at higher rates (e.g., at ad libitum) at the counting fence relative to other locales (Furey et al. 2016b).
 As a result, the counting fence may create a spatial bottleneck for migrant smolts to pass.
 It is possible that the constriction of the counting fence, and potentially the presence of Bull Trout may concentrate smolts within a small area, slowing the movement speeds of smolts, and thus, increasing the foraging efficiency of Bull Trout.
 However, further research could better quantify how smolts behave as they pass through the counting fence relative to other landscapes, potentially through the use of high-resolution telemetry tracking.
-Given the short duration our study (10 days), which was due to opportunistic use of the DIDSON during other field programs, we believe our conclusions could be better supported by monitoring the upstream fence site more intensively (ie., additional days), with concurrent comparisons of other sites.
+Given the short duration our study (10 days), which was due to opportunistic use of the DIDSON during other field programs, we believe our conclusions could be better supported by monitoring the upstream fence site more intensively (i.e., additional days), with concurrent comparisons of other sites.
 We posit that the mortality of smolts associated with Bull Trout predation is likely highest at the counting fence, possibly due to alterations to the landscape, relative to other unaltered areas monitored in the study.

+The DIDSON provided smaller estimates of Bull Trout length than those previously collected in the field (Fig. 3).
+These smaller putative Bull Trout detected were likely fish of smaller species (i.e., rainbow trout), because field estimates of Bull Trout ranged from 41 - 80 cm, and the aforementioned species are also observed in the same system (Clark et al. 2016).
+Although we found that the length comparisons of Bull Trout were significantly different from each other, we do believe that the DIDSON is capable of producing accurate length estimates per the findings of other DIDSON studies (Burwen et al. 2010; Crossman et al. 2011).
+Accurate DIDSON length estimates can likely be obtained if fish are only moving in one direction (i.e., upstream, downstream), and if the fish species can be easily identified based on their outline (Martignac et al. 2015).